FrozenSand/UrbanTerror4/README.md

 Feature Requests
 ---------------------

-While we always appreciate new feature requests, please note that we concentrate our work on **Resurgence** and we are probably not going to implement *huge* changes to Urban Terror anymore.
+While we always appreciate new feature requests, please note that we are heavily working on **Resurgence** and we are probably not going to implement *huge* changes to Urban Terror anymore.
 Nevertheless, a section of our forums is dedicated to suggestions, feel free to post [there](http://www.urbanterror.info/forums/forum/57-4x-suggestions/).

 Want to get in touch?